Find Free Madison County IL Public Records (Lookup Resource)

 The Employee Credit Privacy Act prohibits employers from inquiring about a candidate’s credit history as part of the pre-employment assessment unless the job involves access to confidential financial information.

 Illinois also has Ban-The-Box laws that prevent public sector employers from inquiring into a candidate’s criminal history on the initial employment application.
-It also allows private sector employers to inquire into an applicant’s criminal history only after the applicant is selected for an interview.
+It also allows private-sector employers to inquire into an applicant’s criminal history only after the applicant is selected for an interview.

 If you believe someone has used your public information in illegal ways, you should contact your local law enforcement agency.
 If you believe an employer has used your information in an unlawful manner, contact the Illinois Human Rights Commission or the Equal Employment Opportunity Commission (EEOC) and file a complaint.19,20

 Public records, when used responsibly, can inform the public about the people they work with and live with.
-By following this resource, anyone can learn how to obtain Madison County public records quickly, efficiently and ethically.
+By following this resource, anyone can grasp how to obtain Madison County public records quickly, efficiently and ethically.

 References